calvinschmdt/Paladins_hero_rec/README.md

 # Paladins_hero_rec
-Python package to recommend which hero one should select while drafting.
+Python package to recommend which hero a player should select while drafting.

 Author: Calvin M. Schmidt